 Your technologist will begin waking you at 5:00 am and remove the sensors and equipment.
 This can take about 20 minutes.
-Coffee and breakfast bars are available for you in the morning.
-If you have dietary restrictions, we recommend you bring your own snacks.

 The RSPGT will not be able to review or share your results with you.
 The information is sent to your doctor or a sleep specialist for evaluation.
 You should follow up with your doctor to get the results in 7-10 days.

 As we have several locations, please be aware and make note of the CSCC sleep center and suite number where your study is scheduled.
 Please make note of the entrance instructions located in your CSCC patient forms packet.
 You can also find the patient forms on ww.comprehensivesleepcare.com under the Plan Your Visit tab.

 On the night of the sleep study, you will be asked to report to the sleep laboratory between 9:00 pm and 9:45 pm, depending on your appointment time.
 The Respiratory Technologist will greet you in our waiting area and escort you to your room.

 - On the day of the sleep study, make sure that your hair is clean, dry, and free of oils, gels, hair spray, and other products.
 Please remove any hair extensions or wigs.
 The scalp must be accessible, or we will be unable to do the study.

 - You will have sensors with gel/paste, and possibly tape, placed on your head, chin, around your eyes, legs, chest, and finger, to record sleep activity during your sleep study.

 - Avoid napping on the day of the study.

 - Eat your regular evening meal before you arrive for your sleep study.

 - Avoid alcohol, stimulants, and caffeinated beverages (coffee, tea, and cola) for 24 hours before the study.